 UPCOMING EXHIBITIONS

-Guttenberg Arts is proud to present Space in Time, a group exhibition featuring work from its Winter 2026 Artists in Residence: Artes De Pluma, Amanda Lopez, Melanie Brewster, and Nic Koning.
-The exhibition will be on view from Saturday, April 18, 2026, through Saturday, May 16, 2026.
-Join us for the opening reception on Saturday, April 18, from 7 PM to 9 PM.
+Guttenberg Arts is proud to present Things I Remember, a solo exhibition by Leandro Comrie.
+The exhibition will be on view from May 23rd through June 20th 2026.
+Join us for the opening reception on Saturday May 23rd from 7pm to 9pm.
 RSVP at guttenbergarts.org/exhibitions.

 For additional information or to schedule an appointment, please visit guttenbergarts.org or call (201) 868-8585.
 Guttenberg Arts programming is made possible in part by a grant from the New Jersey State Council on the Arts, a division of the Department of State, and administered by the Hudson County Office of Cultural & Heritage Affairs, Craig Guy, Hudson County Executive & the Hudson County Board of County Commissioners.
 Guttenberg Arts programming is also generously supported by the Stavros Niarchos Foundation.